COVID-19 Vaccine & Testing

-All Illinois residents ages 5 and older are now eligible to receive the COVID-19 vaccine.
-To schedule an appointment, follow the directions below to access our scheduling website.
-Or call 708-PILLARS (708-745-5277) and follow the prompts.
+All Illinois residents ages 6 months and older are now eligible to receive the COVID-19 vaccine.
+To schedule an appointment, call 708-PILLARS (708-745-5277).
 We will continue to prioritize access for Pillars Community Health patients and clients.

 The Health Center will call you when an appointment is available for your second dose.
-The information from Moderna is that you can have it anytime 28-42 days after the first dose; for Pfizer you can have it anytime 21-42 days after the first dose.
-We prioritize second doses for people who received their first dose at Pillars Community Health, over first doses.
+The information from Moderna is that you can have it anytime after 28-42 days after the first dose; for Pfizer, you can have it anytime 21-42 days after the first dose.

-Vaccines for Children and Teens: More and more children across the country are testing positive for COVID-19.
+Vaccines for Children and Teens: Children across the country are continuing to test positive for COVID-19.
 While most will have minor symptoms, some children are getting seriously ill and suffering long-term effects, particularly those with underlying conditions such as obesity or asthma.
 Some children infected with COVID-19 may not get sick right away but a few weeks later may come down with Multisystem Inflammatory Syndrome of Children (MIS-C).
 They develop fever, rashes, red eyes, diarrhea, and vomiting.
 The inflammation can affect the heart, blood vessels and other organs.
 Even if they don’t become ill, they can spread COVID-19 to others who may be immunocompromised.
-We strongly urge vaccination of individuals ages 5 and older.
+We strongly urge vaccination of individuals ages 6 months and older.

 Vaccine Cards: The Illinois Department of Public Health recently launched Vax Verify, a portal that allows Illinois residents ages 18 and older to access and check their COVID-19 vaccination record.
 See https://idphportal.illinois.gov.